Holyoke center does environmentally friendly computing

 UPDATE December 2013: MGHPCC earns LEED Platinum certification.

 So many machines, so few people.

 Ultimately, 20,000 computers will fill an almost acre-sized floor of the Massachusetts Green High Performance Computing Center (MGHPCC).
-Yet just 10 or so workers have day jobs at the center, which opened earlier this month after BU, four other Bay State research universities, state taxpayers, and business partners poured almost $95 million and two years into its construction.
+Yet just 10 or so workers have day jobs at the center, which opened earlier this month after BU and four other Bay State research universities poured almost $95 million and two years into its construction.

 The hardware-to-human ratio highlights the nature of business at the 90,300-square-foot building approximately two hours west of Boston, in Holyoke, Mass., one of the largest supercomputing data centers east of the Mississippi River.
 Its computers will be accessed remotely for the most part by researchers at BU and its partners, working from their campuses.
 But unlike The Terminator’s vision of a dystopia where machines control mankind, the center exists to harness machines to human ends—specifically, to accommodate the five universities’ mushrooming computing needs.

 “Some equipment will be general-purpose clusters available to all researchers at BU,” says Azer Bestavros, a College of Arts & Sciences computer science professor, director of the Rafik B. Hariri Institute for Computing and Computational Science & Engineering, and cochairman of the MGHPCC education and outreach committee.
 “Other equipment will be more special-purpose, and thus dedicated to specific research.”
 For example, he and seven BU colleagues have received a National Science Foundation grant to purchase, in tandem with several other universities, a computing cluster to be housed at Holyoke and linked to each member school.
 Research like this propelled BU’s admission to membership in the Association of American Universities, only the fourth school since 2000 invited into the elite research consortium.